 In a similar trend to other questions, the youngest and eldest age group were most likely to agree with this statement.
-Those aged 14-17 (60% net) and 60+ (51% net) were significantly more likely than other age groups to agree that they had felt part of a community than the average of other adult age groups.
+Those aged 14-17 (60% net) and 60+ (51% net) were significantly more likely than other age groups to agree that they had felt part of a community than the average of other adult age groups, perhaps reflecting a sense of belonging to a school community.
 Those aged 40-59 were significantly less likely to agree (39% net).